 PgBouncer can collect DNS zones from host names (everything after first dot) and then periodically check if the zone serial changes.
 If it notices changes, all host names under that zone are looked up again.
 If any host IP changes, its connections are invalidated.

-Works only with UDNS and c-ares backends (configure option --with-udns or --with-cares).
+Works only with c-ares backend (configure option --with-cares).